statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 ### Regulation   22-1

-####<sup> 13)  Refer to the guidelines to be developed by the Organization.  </sup>Flooding detection systems for passenger ships carrying 36 or more persons constructed on or after 1 July 2010
+####Flooding detection systems for passenger ships carrying 36 or more persons constructed on or after 1 July 2010

-A flooding detection system for watertight spaces below the bulkhead deck shall be provided based on the guidelines developed by the Organization.<sup> 13) Refer to the guidelines to be developed by the Organization. </sup>
+A flooding detection system for watertight spaces below the bulkhead deck shall be provided based on the guidelines developed by the Organization.

 ### Regulation  23